Oakland Brain Injury Lawyer

 Anyone can experience a TBI, however, some are more likely to than others.
 Children under 4 years old, teenagers between 15 and 19 years old, and the elderly over 65 years are all more likely to sustain a TBI than a child between 5 and 14 years and adults ages 20 to 64 years.
 Additionally, elderly individuals over the age of 75 years have the highest rates of hospitalizations and death related to brain injuries.

-If you or a loved one have suffered a TBI in an accident that you believe was someone else’s fault, it is time to contact an Oakland brain injury lawyer at Willoughby Brod, LLP.
+If you or a loved one have suffered a TBI in an accident that you believe was someone else’s fault, it is time to contact an Oakland brain injury lawyer at the Brod Law Firm.
 Whether you have a concussion or a severe TBI, an attorney experienced with brain injury claims will ensure you properly value your case and aggressively pursue the compensation you deserve under the law.Common Causes of Brain Injuries

 TBIs and other head injuries can occur in any number of scenarios.
 They may be pure accidents, and no one is at fault.
 However, they often occur in an accident or dangerous environments.
 Some of the most common causes of brain injuries include: